iionly/izap_videos/README.txt

 (0. If any older version of the iZAP Videos plugin is installed, disable it on your site and remove the old plugin folder from the mod directory,)
 1. Copy the izap_videos folder in your mod directory,
 2. Enable the iZAP Videos plugin on your site,
 3. Check the plugin settings ("Administer" - "Utilities" - "iZAP Videos") for a pending iZAP Videos-specific upgrade and configure the settings according to your likings.
 If you want to allow for on-server videos you need to have the necessary additional requirements described above fulfilled.
+For adding of Youtube off-server videos to work you need to register a Google API key.

 Changelog:

+1.10.5 (by iionly)

+- Updated version 1.9.5 for Elgg 1.10 and 1.11.

+1.9.5 (by iionly)

+- Updated version 1.8.5 for Elgg 1.9.

+1.8.5 (by iionly)

+- Usage of Youtube Data API version 3 (version 2 is no longer supported) for adding of Youtube off-server videos.
+You'll need to register a Google API key for the addition of Youtube videos to work (unfortunately, doesn't work anymore without),
+- Youtube off-server videos get embedded in an iframe now (already worked this way for Vimeo and Dailymotion),
+- Youtube, Vimeo and Dailymotion off-server videos get embedded with "https" urls regardless if the user provided a "http" or "https" url for the video.
+Hopefully, this avoids issues (browser warnings) due to mix-up of http / https content within a https-Elgg site (there's no change for already existing videos though but only for newly added entries).

 1.10.4 (by iionly)